Chemistry

 When is it Recommended to go to Summer School?

-If you need to repeat a Chemistry course or higher level cognate course, it might be necessary to take a summer school course at a later time.
-Go to your adviser for guidance in selecting summer school courses.
+If you need to repeat a Chemistry course or higher-level cognate course, it might be necessary to take a summer school course at a later time.
+Consult your adviser for guidance in selecting summer school courses.
 It is usually suggested that students reserve the summers before the junior and senior years for internships or training programs, if possible.
 Remember that the College only accepts a maximum of 16 credit hours from summer study.

 Can I Work on a Research Project During the Academic Year or Summer Even if I’m not in a Program?

 Biochemistry majors and those wishing to obtain ACS-certification are required to perform research.
-If you are in a research training program, you will be required to work on a project either with a faculty member in the department or off campus.
-If you wish to sign up for a research course within the department, you will need to meet with those faculty members in the department who are performing research of interest to you and have them sign a Research Form indicating that you have spoken with them.
+If you are in a research training program, you will be required to work on a project either with a faculty member in the department or off-campus.
+If you wish to sign up for a research course within the department, you will first need to meet with those faculty members in the department who are performing research of interest to you and have complete the research syllabus indicating that you have spoken with them.

 Can I Study Abroad if I’m a Chemistry Major?